pymupdf/PyMuPDF/docs/page.rst

       * Changed in v1.19.1: added `sort` parameter
       * Changed in v1.19.6: added new constants for defining default flags per method.
       * Changed in v1.23.5: added `delimiters` parameter
+      * Changed in v1.24.10: added `tolerance` parameter and refactored "text" and "words" variants when `sort=True` is used.

       |history_end|